basho/machi/doc/dev-clone-compile.md

     make test

 At the end, the test suite should report that all tests passed.
+The actual number of tests shown in the "All `X` tests passed" line may be different than the example below.

     [... many lines omitted ...]
     module 'event_logger'